 Elmhurst is a somewhat ethnically-diverse city.
 The people who call Elmhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmhurst residents report their race to be White, followed by Asian.
 Important ancestries of people in Elmhurst include Irish, Italian, Polish, and English.

 The most common language spoken in Elmhurst is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.